 Outdoor canvas covers for water and power sports equipment should be routinely cleaned after every use to keep your covers looking clean and performing as needed.
-When it comes to routine washings or more difficult removals like bird droppings and oil-based stains, refer to our recommendations below.
+When it comes to routine cleaning or more difficult removals like bird droppings and oil-based stains, refer to our recommendations below.

 - Be sure to wipe off dirt and debris with a soft dry cloth on a regular basis before a full washdown.